 The Philippines is characterized by two seasons.
 The rainy season lasts from June to November.
-Rain gear such as an umbrella and a raincoat is therefore a must.
+Rain gear such as an umbrella and a raincoat is, therefore, a must.
 The dry season lasts from December to May.
 It is sub-divided into two kinds of dry: Cool temperatures come during December to February—the cool dry season—and is ideal for traveling and exploring the country’s 7,107 islands.
-March to May, meanwhile, is hot dry season, so this is the time when most locals hit the beach.
-Average temperature is 78 degrees F/25 degrees C; average humidity is 77%.
+March to May, meanwhile, is a hot dry season, so this is the time when most locals hit the beach.
+The average temperature is 78 degrees F/25 degrees C; average humidity is 77%.

 Ateneo de Manila University promotes the values excellence and service, magis (Jesuit phrase meaning "the more") and cura personalis (“care for the entire person”), professionalism and spiritual maturity.
 This is how students of the Ateneo de Manila are distinguished from others—from how they demonstrate leadership in their chosen fields, in their sense of service and justice in today’s complex world.

 For a list of course offerings by degree programs, click here.
 Visit the AISIS online to view Schedule of Classes.